MikeHopley/ftl-stores/index.md

+# Method

 I visited 100 stores for each ship tested (buying nothing).

 This was tedious and I went fast, so doubtless I made a few errors recording data (but not many).

 # Number of store slots